Coal provides 26% of global primary energy needs and generates 41% of the world’s electricity.

 Coal reserves are available in almost every country worldwide, with recoverable reserves in around 70 countries.
-At current production levels, proven coal reserves are estimated to last 147 years.
-In contrast, proven oil and gas reserves are equivalent to around 41 and 63 years respectively at current production levels.
-Over 68% of oil and 67% of gas reserves are concentrated in the Middle East and Russia.
+At current production levels, proven coal reserves are estimated to last 133 years.
+In contrast, proven oil and gas reserves are equivalent to around 42 and 60 years' use.
+Over 67% of oil and 66% of gas reserves are concentrated in the Middle East and Russia.

 Source: World Coal Institute.